See the latest vacancies and find out about working for MSF UKJobs in the UK

 The story of plague today should not be one of panic and fear.

-A treatment is widely available that not only cures people affected with the disease, but is also used as a prophylaxis to prevent those at risk of falling ill.
+A treatment is widely available that not only cures people affected with the disease, but is also used preventatively, to protect people at risk from falling ill.

 Madagascar outbreak 2017